 You should see your clusters operating at a higher level of utilization of physical hardware resources once Capacity Optimizer is enabled.
 This can be evaluated through Pepperdata’s dashboard and possibly through existing observability tools you may have.
 You should also expect to see savings on your next cloud bill.

-Reserved Instances/Savings Plans are financial optimizations that can help reduce your cloud bill, but do not address the fundamental problem of overprovisioning waste that exists inside your applications, like Capacity Optimizer does.
+Reserved Instances/Savings Plans are financial optimizations that can help reduce your cloud bill, but do not address the fundamental problem of overprovisioning waste that exists inside your workloads, like Capacity Optimizer does.
 Capacity Optimizer is complementary to Reserved Instances/Savings Plans and will save money in addition to the reductions provided by Reserved Instances/Savings Plans.

 For critical apps which cannot handle any preemptions, or which have strict SLAs, it is a best practice to set conservative optimization settings or to choose to exclude the app or namespace from optimization.